memN0ps/venom-rs/README.md

 2. Build `reflective_loader` project.
 The loader will emulate `LoadLibraryA` and do additional things:

-* Load required modules and exports by name
+* Load required modules and exports by hash
 * Allocate memory and copy DOS / NT headers and sections into the newly allocated memory (`VirtualAlloc` uses `RW` not `RWX`)
 * Process image relocations (rebase image)
 * Process image import table (resolve imports)